SEA

 Google Keyword Planner

-Now you have two options: based on keywords or based on a website.
-Here, you also select the language and region for your keywords.
+You’ll have two options: based on keywords or based on a website.
+And don’t forget to select the language and region for your keywords.

 1. Start with keywords